Devil’s Advocate

 Community projects: Explore complex issues through different viewpoints.

 Two participants sit face to face.
 One defends a position while the other takes the opposite view.
-The devils advocate questions assumptions, raises objections & offers counterarguments.
+The devil’s advocate questions assumptions, raises objections & offers counterarguments.
 The exchange continues until both sides reach a clearer understanding of the issue.

-Devils Advocate
+Devil Advocate

 Conclusion